captainRam1413/cropPredictFrontend/README.md

 # 🌿 [Crop & Fertilizer Prediction](https://crop-predict-frontend.vercel.app/)

 This repository contains the [**frontend web application**](https://crop-predict-frontend.vercel.app/) for the Crop & Fertilizer Prediction system.
 It provides an intuitive, responsive interface for farmers and agronomists to get AI-powered crop and fertilizer recommendations based on soil and weather inputs.
-[Demo](https://crop-predict-frontend.vercel.app/)
+[Demo](https://crop-predict-frontend.vercel.app/)  [**Backend repo**](https://github.com/captainRam1413/cropPredictBackend)

 ---
 <br>